 Frankly, if you have a uninsured or underinsured motorist case, you really should not try to handle that on your own.
 The laws covering those cases are way too complicated and full of traps for the unwary.

 The best advice we can give you is not to give a recorded statement, and to get some good advice first if you are thinking about ignoring that advice.
-Get a free consultation before you do something that ruins your case.
+Get a consultation before you do something that ruins your case.

 Mistake Number 2 – Take the Quick Settlement Check